Skip to content

 -------

-if `return_wf` is False and `return_psf` is False, returns the psf Array.
+If `return_wf` is False and `return_psf` is False, returns the PSF array.

-if `return_wf` is True and `return_psf` is False, returns the Wavefront
+If `return_wf` is True and `return_psf` is False, returns the Wavefront

 object.

-if `return_wf` is False and `return_psf` is True, returns the PSF object.
+If `return_wf` is False and `return_psf` is True, returns the PSF object.

 """

-Source code in src/dLux/sources.py
+Source code in dLux/sources.py

 143